Ultimate Beginner’s Guide to Obsidian

-Obsidian is a well-known note-taking application that provides a space for a little more than just note-taking.
-Obsidian uses AI, linked notes, and many more features that make this a really good app for writing, storing, organising and remembering notes.
+Obsidian is a well-known note-taking application that provides space for a little more than note-taking.
+It uses linked notes, graph view, and many other features that make it a really good app for writing, storing, organizing, and remembering notes.

-Obsidian is a note-taking application that stores your notes on your device.
-It uses military-grade encryption to always ensure your thoughts and ideas can never be read by anyone else.
-Not even the app itself.
+Obsidian is a note-taking application that stores notes on your device.
+It uses military-grade encryption to ensure that anyone else can never read your thoughts and ideas, not even the app itself.

-Use the Graph feature to see how tour ideas interconnect with each other, and to see how your notes build up your very own knowledge base.
-Lots of people use Obsidian as a second brain application for this reason.
-It's great for storing and organising notes you want to remember and retrieve.
+Use the Graph feature to see how tour ideas interconnect with each other and to see how your notes build up your very own knowledge base.
+For this reason, lots of people use Obsidian as a second brain application.
+It's great for storing and organizing notes you want to remember and retrieve.

 Obsidian is way more complex than your average note-taking application, meaning it takes a little while to get used to how this space works.
-However just think of it as a place to dump and organise your thoughts to begin with, then over time you can learn how to better organise your workspace to work with you.
+However just think of it as a place to dump and organize your thoughts to begin with, then over time you can learn how to organize your workspace better to work with you.

 Now let's dive into the key features of Obsidian and what makes this app a great linked note-taking application.